 It is important to recognise that measures to influence hinterland transport operations must take the existing situation as their starting point.
-As the World Bank (2005) identified, transport corridors tend to have a long history either as well-established international trading routes or as a series of nationally-focused routes that have been woven in to a corridor in more recent times.
+As the World Bank (2005) identified, transport corridors tend to have a long history either as well-established international trading routes or as a series of nationally-focused routes that have been woven into a corridor in more recent times.
 Interactions with other types of transport activity, such as long-distance passenger traffic or local flows of freight and people, are inevitable and may affect the performance of hinterland connections even where they have greater importance as is planned for the EU's priority rail freight network.
 This tends to be less of an issue for water-based transport modes where other flows generally do not compete for access to scarce infrastructure capacity.

 The lack of a blank canvas for designing and managing hinterland connections will influence the range of options available for implementation, and the varying characteristics of different corridors will mean that the implementation of standardised measures will not have a consistent impact across the UNECE region.
-That said, this section intends to develop an insight into the key issues and challenges for hinterland connections at a general level, and to identify good practice examples for achieving efficient and sustainable hinterland goods movement.
+That said, this section intends to develop an insight into the key issues and challenges for hinterland connections at a general level.
 It does this through the analysis in response to a series of questions which have been formulated to help to address the study's objectives:

-- How can port hinterland transport performance be measured? - What is the relative performance of the different transport modes used for hinterland flows? - To what extent are landlocked countries disadvantaged by their lack of direct access to sea ports? - How well do existing data sources satisfy the requirements for analysing port hinterland transport flows?
+- how can port hinterland transport performance be measured? - what is the relative performance of the different transport modes used for hinterland flows? - to what extent are landlocked countries disadvantaged by their lack of direct access to sea ports? - how well do existing data sources satisfy the requirements for analysing port hinterland transport flows?